45 Degrees In Radians

 Q2: Can I use a calculator to convert 45 degrees to radians?

 A2: Yes, most scientific calculators have a function to convert between degrees and radians.
 Look for buttons labeled "DEG" and "RAD" to switch between modes.
 You can then simply input 45 degrees and use the appropriate conversion function.
-However, understanding the manual conversion method is crucial for a deeper understanding of the underlying principles.
+Even so, understanding the manual conversion method is crucial for a deeper understanding of the underlying principles.

 Q3: What are some other common angles expressed in radians?